 1. Be prepared for the changes

 Make sure you’ve got the app downloaded, you’ve reserved your workout time, and have your water, mask, and towel ready to go.
-If you still have questions, check out our Reopening FAQ page.
+If you still have questions, check out our page on How to Make a Reservation.

 2. Prepare a workout plan

-Things at the club will look a little different, so go in with a plan and stay flexible.
-Remember, we’re all sharing the space and trying to get in a great workout, and sharing is caring!
+In-Shape Outdoors will look a little different than your usual club experience, so go with a plan but stay flexible.
+Our Outdoor Fitness page offers maps of each club so you can plan ahead.
 If you’re feeling unsure, we’re ready to help: we’ve prepared a 7-Day Cardio Workout Plan for you.

 3. Make a fire workout playlist

 Sure, there are plenty of workout playlists on Spotify, but getting back to your routine is important.
 Curate a special “welcome back” playlist that really pumps you up.

 This will help mentally prepare you.
 No one wants to put on their workout clothes and then have to take them off without sweating.

 5. Try a HIIT workout

 Ever tried High Intensity Interval Training?
 These workouts are quick but effective: you only have to commit to about 20 minutes.